 Clean the water system at the start and end of the season with sterilising fluid.

 Sterilising

-When cleaning the water system at the start or the end of the season it is advisable to use a sterilising fluid e.g. Milton 2, Chempro SDP or similar.
+When cleaning the water system at the start or the end of the season it is advisable to use a suitable sterilising fluid available from your motorhome dealer.